ardriveapp/ardrive-sync/README.md

 If you are experiencing permissions issues (Mac OSX), you may also need to place your wallet file in the same directory you are running ardrive-cli

+---- THIS IS CURRENTLY A BETA VERSION ----

 ## Developer Setup

 Follow these steps to get the developer environment up and running: